hiveot/hub.capnp/README.md

 Status: The status of the Hub is In Development.
 It is undergoing a rewrite to Capabilities based design using **capnp** for infrastructure.

+The first release is aimed at Linux systems.

 ## Audience

 This project is aimed at software developers and system implementors that are working on secure IoT devices.
 Users choose to not run servers on Things and instead use a hub and spokes model which greatly reduces the security risk posted by traditional IoT devices.